awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClient.md

 ### `createAttendee(input:completion:)`

 Creates a new attendee for an active Amazon Chime SDK meeting.
-For more information about the Amazon Chime SDK, see
-<a href="https:​//docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html">Using the Amazon Chime SDK
+For more information about the Amazon Chime SDK, see [Using the Amazon Chime SDK](https://docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html) in the Amazon Chime Developer Guide.
-in the
-Amazon Chime Developer Guide.

 ``` swift
 public func createAttendee(input: CreateAttendeeInput, completion: @escaping (ClientRuntime.SdkResult<CreateAttendeeOutputResponse, CreateAttendeeOutputError>) -> Void)